Trilogy Metals Inc. – Consensus Indicates Potential 68.3% Upside

-Trilogy Metals Inc. with ticker code (TMQ) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 3.5 and 3.5 calculating the mean target price we have 3.5.
-Now with the previous closing price of 2.08 this would imply there is a potential upside of 68.3%.
-The 50 day MA is 2.03 and the 200 moving average now moves to 1.79.
-The company has a market cap of $306m.
-You can visit the company’s website by visiting: http://www.trilogymetals.com
+Trilogy Metals Inc. found using ticker (TMQ) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The target price ranges between 3.5 and 3.5 with a mean TP of 3.5.
+Given that the stocks previous close was at 2.08 this indicates there is a potential upside of 68.3%.
+There is a 50 day moving average of 2.03 while the 200 day moving average is 1.79.
+The market cap for the company is $306m.
+Visit the company website at: http://www.trilogymetals.com

 Trilogy Metals Inc., a base metals exploration company, explores for and develops mineral properties in the United States.
 It principally holds interests in the Upper Kobuk mineral projects that include the Arctic copper-zinc-lead-gold-silver project and Bornite carbonate-hosted copper project covering an area of approximately 426,690 acres located in the Ambler mining district in Northwest Alaska.
 The company was formerly known as NovaCopper Inc. and changed its name to Trilogy Metals Inc. in September 2016.
 Trilogy Metals Inc. was founded in 2004 and is headquartered in Vancouver, Canada.